Patricia Ariza: Life and career

-In 1991 she invited the feminist María Evelia Marmolejo to reconstruct her performance "11 de Marzo" in commemoration of the International Women's Day along with the dance group Flores de Otoño, with who she later founded La Escuela de Mujeres En Escena por la Paz in 2018.
-The performance ended with a group of dancers covering Simón Bolívar's statue in the Plaza de Bolivar with a cloth that had traces of menstrual blood.
+In 1991 she invited the feminist María Evelia Marmolejo to reconstruct her performance 11 de Marzo in commemoration of the International Women's Day along with the dance group Flores de Otoño, with who she later founded La Escuela de Mujeres En Escena por la Paz in 2018.
+The performance ended with a group of dancers covering Simón Bolívar's statue in the Plaza de Bolívar with a cloth that had traces of menstrual blood.
 It resulted in strong reactions from people who were walking by and yelled at her to take it down.
 This event was invented by dancers in present time.

 In 2009 the culture scene was shattered by the accusation in a secret police dossier, that claimed she had done her work only as a cover to spread mass propaganda for the communist rebel movement FARC.

 In 2007 she was honored with a Culture and conflict Prince Claus Award from the Netherlands for "her outstanding work over decades to empower the disadvantaged, enabling them to transform their lives through cultural activities, for her efforts to counteract injustice and restore social memory, and for her energetic commitment to the reduction of conflict."

 In 2014 Ariza was honored by the League of Professional Theatre Women (LPTW) in New York City with the Gilder/Coigney International Theatre Award.
-The LPTW Gilder/Coigney International Theatre Award, presented every three years, was established in 2011 in honor of Rosamond Gilder and Martha Coigney, two legendary theatre women known for their work on the international stage, to acknowledge the exceptional work of theatre women around the world.
 The award was presented to Ariza in New York City in October 2014 at a ceremony at the Martin E. Segal Theatre Center, of the Graduate Center, CUNY, and was accompanied by a week of events and workshops with her or celebrating her work.